shcherbak-ai/contextgem/README.md

 ## 🚀 Quick start

+The following example demonstrates how to use ContextGem to extract **anomalies** from a legal document - a complex concept that requires contextual understanding.
+Unlike traditional RAG approaches that might miss subtle inconsistencies, ContextGem analyzes the entire document context to identify content that doesn't belong, complete with source references and reasoning.

 ```python
 # Quick Start Example - Extracting anomalies from a document, with source references and justifications